antonzub99/mitsuba-experiments/README.md

 `ris_render` has notebook to test integrator modules and `.py` files with custom integrators

+`mitsuba-tutorials` is just a fork from tutorial repo (but I didn't set up submodules, so you can't access it from this repo)

 pt - path tracer (don't need it)

 mis - path tracer with mis (don't need it)